 Chamaedorea elegans Collinea

 Chamaedorea elegans 'Collinea' is a popular small palm.
-It is native to Mexico and Central America, where it grows in the understorey of rainforests.
-It makes for a great air purifying, easy care houseplant.
-In more temperate climates it can be grown outdoors and as a container patio plant.
-Chamaedorea elegans 'Collinea' is also known as Parlor Palm; Neanthe bella or Collinia elegans.
-Other internationally used common names for Chamaedorea elegans are: Dwarf mountain palm; Good-luck palm; Pacaya; Camedorea; Bergpalme; Kiik; Xate; Angostas; Palma camedor.
-Evanthia has Chamaedorea elegans 'Collinea' seeds available all year round for commercial production.
-Average Chamaedorea elegans 'Collinea' seeds per kilo: 7.000.
+Chamaedorea is native to Mexico and Central America, where it grows in the shaded understories of rainforests.
+It is an easy-to-maintain houseplant with air-purifying qualities.
+In more temperate climates, Chamaedorea can also be used outdoors and as a patio plant in containers.
+Chamaedorea elegans 'Collinea' is also known as the Mexican dwarf palm or Mexican mountain palm.
+Other internationally used names for Chamaedorea elegans include: Parlor Palm; Neanthe bella; Collinia elegans; Dwarf mountain palm; Good-luck palm; Pacaya; Camedorea; Bergpalme; Kiik; Xate; Angostas; Palma camedor.
+Evanthia has Chamaedorea elegans 'Collinea' seeds available year-round for commercial production.
+Average Chamaedorea elegans 'Collinea' seeds per kilo: 7,000.

 Properties